Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 • squeeze his chest;

-• direct an oxygen stream to the face and the like.
+• direct a stream of oxygen into the face and the like.

-Albumin solution cannot be used to increase the initial BCC, as this increases the risk of death in the newborn.
+Albumin solution should not be used to increase the initial volume of blood volume, as this increases the risk of death in the newborn.

-Resuscitation does not mean that the baby will have any deviations or complications.
+Carrying out resuscitation measures does not mean that the baby will have any abnormalities or complications.
 Many parents expect pathological manifestations after the newborn was in intensive care.
-Reviews of such cases show that in the future, children have the same development as their peers.
+Reviews of such cases show that in the future children have the same development as their peers.

 Resuscitation of newborns in the delivery room is based on a strictly defined sequence of actions, including predicting the occurrence of critical situations, assessing the condition of the child immediately after birth and carrying out resuscitation measures aimed at restoring and maintaining respiratory and circulatory function.

-Predicting the likelihood of having a baby with asphyxiation or drug depression is based on an analysis of the antenatal and intrapartum history.
+Predicting the likelihood of a child being born with asphyxia or drug-induced depression is based on an analysis of antenatal and intrapartum history.

 Risk factors

-Antenatal risk factors include maternal diseases such as diabetes mellitus, hypertensive syndromes, infection, and the mother's use of drugs and alcohol.
-Of the pathology of pregnancy, it should be noted high or low water, prolonged pregnancy, delay intrauterine development fetus and the presence of multiple pregnancies.
+Antenatal risk factors include maternal diseases such as diabetes mellitus, hypertension syndromes, infections, and maternal drug and alcohol use.
+Among the pathologies of pregnancy, it should be noted high or low water intake, post-term pregnancy, delay intrauterine development fetus and the presence of multiple pregnancies.

-Intranatal risk factors include: premature or delayed labor, abnormal presentation or fetal position, placental abruption, prolapsed umbilical cord loops, use of general anesthesia, anomalies generic activity, the presence of meconium in the amniotic fluid, etc.
+Intrapartum risk factors include: premature or delayed birth, abnormal presentation or position of the fetus, placental abruption, prolapse of umbilical cord loops, use of general anesthesia, anomalies labor activity, the presence of meconium in amniotic fluid, etc.

-Before the start of resuscitation measures, the child's condition is assessed by signs of live birth:
+Before resuscitation begins, the child’s condition is assessed based on the following signs of live birth:

 • the presence of spontaneous breathing,